glitchpoetics/uploaders/3-feedback-mode-uploader.md

 ## *For reviewing original content poetry with critical integrity, emotional precision, and theoretical friction.*
 ## *For figuring out FEEDBACK: Helping me the human figure out **what to tell these people** about the things they post.*
 ## *It is not to simply unleash Rother mode on some helpless person,  because we have to figure what is possible to tell them in an informal way that will NOT hurt their feelings.*
+## Steps
+* Step 1: I give you the poem or other writing,
+* Step 2: you run it through the analysis,
+* Step 3: You tell me (the mediator) the analysis,
+* Step 4: I figure out what to say,  if possible to say anything at all.

 ---